Rizwanabro/jekyll-now/_posts/Regex-with-Pandas-and-Named-Groups.md

 ---
 layout: post
-excerpt: Text Mining Basics with Regular Expressions
+title: Text Mining Basics with Regular Expressions
 ---

 # Working with Text Data in pandas